entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-redis.md

 ```
 >Both REDIS_ACTIVE and REDIS_SESSION_ACTIVE need to be set to "true" to enable the storage of HTTP sessions.
 If only REDIS_ACTIVE is set to "true", Redis is used just for the cache.

 4A.
-For a single node implementation, also add this variable :
+For a single node implementation, also add the variable and value for your Redis host address:

 ```
   - name: REDIS_ADDRESS
     value: YOUR-REDIS-HOSTNAME
 ```
 4B.
-For Redis in HA with a sentinel, insert the comma separated list of nodes like this example:
+For Redis in high availability with Sentinel, insert the comma separated list of nodes like in this example:
 ```
   - name: REDIS_ADDRESSES
     value: redis-node-0.redis-headless.test-mt-720.svc.cluster.local:26379,redis-node-1.redis-headless.test-mt-720.svc.cluster.local:26379,redis-node-2.redis-headless.test-mt-720.svc.cluster.local:26379
 ```

-5. Scale the entando-de-app deployment back up to 1 and check the system for any issues.
+5. Scale the `entando-de-app` deployment back up to 1 and check the system for any issues.